Does quantum mechanics require "conspiracy"?: A Counterexample?

 I start with an ideal model, which seems to need the least fine-tuning possible.
 Since even general ideal quantum measurements turn out to require very special initial conditions, irreversibility is needed.
-Therefore, we have to refine the model, by including the Past Hypothesis and the possibility of bound states.
-The resulting model suggests that Belief \ref{belief:no_input_from_future} can still be true, but Belief \ref{belief:no_input_from_evol} is partially contradicted by the necessity to appeal to the dynamical law.
+Therefore, we must refine the model by including the Past Hypothesis and the possibility of bound states.
+The resulting model suggests that \mbox{Belief \ref{belief:no_input_from_future}} can still be true, but Belief \ref{belief:no_input_from_evol} is partially contradicted by the necessity to appeal to the dynamical law.

 The first model is designed so that it contains the simplest possible measuring devices, each consisting of a single particle.
 The pointer state will be represented as an internal state.
-A measurement requires an interaction of limited duration between the observed system and the measuring device, and this is in general achieved by interactions with limited range.
+A measurement requires a limited duration of interaction between the observed system and the measuring device, and this is, in general, achieved by interactions with a limited range.
 Therefore, the measuring device and the observed system should be able to be well-localized and separated in space before and after the measurement.
 Then, the model needs a space for positions, internal degrees of freedom, and local interactions.

-The first model I propose consists of particles moving in the lattice $\Z^3$, and interacting when they occupy the same position in the lattice.
+The first model I propose consists of particles moving in the lattice $\Z^3$ and interacting when they occupy the same position in the lattice.
 The time evolution takes place in discrete steps, so $t\in\Z$.
-A continuous version of this model is possible, but for simplicity I start with discrete space and time.
+A continuous version of this model is possible, but for simplicity, I start with discrete space and time.